Separation Under One Roof

 - A change in behaviour occurs.

-In the context of the current stressors experience by many families, it is likely that there will be a spike in people forming an intention to separate from their spouse or defacto partner.
+In the context of the current stressors experienced by many families, it is likely that there will be a spike in people forming an intention to separate from their spouse or de facto partner.

 Continuing in a bad marriage is different to living separately and apart under one roof after separation.
 Things must change in order to prove that you are now separated under one roof.
-What sort of things can change and how can you provide evidence of this in the context of our current restrictions?
+What sort of things can change and how can you provide evidence of this given the likelihood that “working from home” is here to stay?

 Ordinarily to show you are separated but living separately and apart, you need to be able to say a number of the following things have occurred:

 - You are no longer holding yourself out in public and to your friends and family as a couple.
-This is difficult in the context of social isolation.
-To the extent that you have the “house party” app or other group chats, remove yourself or your spouse from those platforms;
+This is somewhat difficult in the context of social isolation, however consider removing yourself or your spouse from group chats or other social media platforms;

 - Tell your family and friends that you are now separating.
-This is reasonably easy and perhaps more so because of coronavirus when we all have more time on our hands to connect and communicate in certain ways;
+This is reasonably easy and perhaps more so to the extent that working from home reduces our commute time and leaves us with more time on our hands to connect and communicate;

 After separation, people may discontinue or limit the use of a joint bank account or a joint credit card.
-The rise in unemployment and the uncertainty hovering over many peoples job security may result in this being difficult to achieve.
+The rise in unemployment and underemployment and for some an uncertain security of employment may result in this being difficult to achieve.
 What do you do?
 The most important message is to look to make changes to the current arrangements.

-Make no mistake, as coronavirus ravages life as we know it and we learn to adapt to a new way of living (even on a temporary basis), family law will also adapt and separation under one roof will see evidence of it occurring like it has never seen it before.
+As we learn to adapt to a new way of living and as working from home becomes normalised, family law will also adapt and separation under one roof will see evidence of it occurring like it has never done before.

-Lisa Wagner is an Accredited Family Law Specialist on Sydney’s North Shore specialising in complex property matters and children’s work.
-If you have a Family Law enquiry, please contact us on (02) 9437 0010 or firstname.lastname@example.org to discuss your matter in complete confidence.
+Doolan Wagner Family Lawyers offer specialist family law advice in St Leonards on Sydney’s North Shore.
+If you have recently separated or have a Family Law enquiry, please contact us on (02) 9437 0010 or send us an email at firstname.lastname@example.org to discuss your matter in complete confidence.
 We have a team of experienced and caring professional family lawyers available to help you in this difficult time.

 These posts are only intended as an overview or comment on current issues that may interest you and are not legal advice.
 If there are any matters that you would like us to advise you on, then please contact us.